Holiday Pay: An HR Guide for Holiday Pay Policies

 Additionally, clear conditions should be set, such as requiring employees to work the day before and after a holiday to qualify.
 This isn’t meant to be punitive.
 Rather, it’s about fairness and keeping absenteeism in check.

 Ambiguity can lead to mistrust, so spell out exactly how your holiday pay is calculated.
 Are hourly employees included?
-Are you offering time-and-a-half or double-time?
+Are you offering time-and-a-half or half pay for certain holidays?
 Explain the math.

-If an hourly employee makes $20/hour, and you’re paying time-and-a-half, their extra pay will result in a paycheck that’s worth $30/hour — provide specific examples like that.
-Transparency can build trust and minimize misunderstandings before they start.
+If an hourly employee makes $20/hour, and you’re paying time-and-a-half, their extra compensation will result in a paycheck that’s worth $30/hour — provide specific examples like that.
+Transparency about the difference between holiday pay and regular pay can build trust and minimize misunderstandings before they start.
+This clarity is especially important for shift workers who may work during holiday periods.

 3. Offer Floating Holidays